Calculating the Area of an Octagon Using its Radius: A complete walkthrough

 1. Finding the Apothem:

 The apothem is the perpendicular distance from the center of the octagon to the midpoint of any side.
 It's related to the radius through trigonometry.
-Consider a right-angled triangle formed by the radius, apothem, and half of a side.
+Consider this: consider a right-angled triangle formed by the radius, apothem, and half of a side.
 The angle at the center is 360°/16 = 22.5° (since the central angles of an octagon are 360°/8 = 45°, and we're considering half of one).

-Therefore, we can use the trigonometric function cosine:
+Which means, we can use the trigonometric function cosine:

 cos(22.5°) = apothem / radius